 Here is the incident scene photograph that was sent to me by the father of six-year-old Caleb Ball.
-Caleb’s daddy, Will Ball, is the volunteer chief of the Williamsport (MD) Fire Department and a career firefighter for the Hagerstown (MD) Fire Department.
+Caleb’s father, Will Ball, is the volunteer firefighter with of the Williamsport (MD) Fire Department and a career firefighter for the Hagerstown (MD) Fire Department.

 Caleb was playing with his legos and set up an incident scene.
 Without prompting from dad, he put two heads on his incident commander and two heads on his safety officer.
 When his dad asked him why he did that, Caleb said a two-headed fire chief would do a better job.